artsy/artsy.github.io/_posts/2019-09-06-kubernetes-and-hokusai.md

 Artsy was looking to switch, I don't think they existed or were widespread.

 Thus was born Hokusai: a tool that makes interacting with applications deployed on Kubernetes from the command line simple.
 Need logs? `hokusai production logs`.
-Or a review app?
-There are a [few steps involved](https://github.com/artsy/hokusai/blob/master/docs/Review_Apps.md), but you can have a fully-featured copy of your app up and running in a few minutes.
+Need to run a rake task? `hokusai staging run 'rake db:migrate'`.
+Or want to set up a review app?
+There are a
+[few steps involved](https://github.com/artsy/hokusai/blob/master/docs/Review_Apps.md), but you can have a fully-featured copy of your app up and running in a few minutes.